leonidscott/hydrofoil/docs/NACA-4 Digit Design.md

 In the picture above, **Cmax** is the Maximum Camber, **X-Cmax** is the Maximum Camber Position, and the thickness isn't described on the picture :cry:.
 I would suggest playing with these three inputs in the foil generator in the resource section.

 ##The Math
-I don't know why exactly the proccess the NACA people used to arrive at these equations but I do know how to use them.
+I don't know how NACA people arrived at these equations but I do know how to use them.
 To start off, there are some simple equations that define camber and thickness.
 The camber and thickness equations on their own don't give you a foil shape, but they are the building blocks to get there.
 The final goal will be to create four equations that describe the upper and lower surfaces of the foil.

 #### Camber Equations
 The first line is the camber equation, it is piecewise at the Maximum Camber Position.